heroku/cowboy/manual/cowboyku_handler.md

-cowboy_handler
+cowboyku_handler
 ==============

-The `cowboy_handler` middleware executes the handler passed through the environment values `handler` and `handler_opts`, and add the result of this execution to the environment as the value `result`, indicating that the request has been
+The `cowboyku_handler` middleware executes the handler passed through the environment values `handler` and `handler_opts`, and add the result of this execution to the environment as the value `result`, indicating that the request has been